capstone-projects-2024-fall/aldwairi-projects-insync-language-translator/README.md

 # To run, navigate to your project folder

-First ensure you have mysql and node.js installed in your computer
+First ensure you have mysql and node.js installed in your computer, and make sure mysql is added to system path

-# Clone the repo and navigate to the repo folder
+# Run the following command to create database "node"

-cd /path/to/your/project
+Open Command Prompt (Windows) or Terminal (macOS).

+mysql -u root -p

+Enter your mysql password

+Create database node;

+Type exit to leave the mysql prompt

-# Import the .sql file
+# Import the .sql file from github repo directory
-mysql -u your_mysql_user -p your_database_name < path/to/user_db.sql
+mysql -u your_mysql_user -p node < path/user_db.sql

-# Create a .env file, and copy the following template in the file
+Then, Enter your mysql password.

+# Go to VScode and edit the .env file according to your user credentials
 DB_HOST=localhost           # Use localhost for local development DB_USER=root                 # Replace with your username
-DB_PASSWORD="Your mysql password"   # Replace with your MySQL password DB_NAME=node                # Ensure this matches the name of the imported database DB_PORT=3306                # Default MySQL port
+DB_PASSWORD="Your mysql password"   # Replace with your MySQL password DB_NAME=node                # Database name, ensure it matches the database name you used while creating DB_PORT=3306                # Default MySQL port

-# Install dependencies
+# Install node js dependencies
 npm install
 # Start the application
 node app.js